At a Glance

 Craft a Compelling Cover Letter: In your cover letter, express your passion for data governance and how your background in financial services aligns with the company's goals.
 Mention your ability to train and mentor others, as well as your experience with data cataloguing tools like Collibra.

 Showcase Relevant Projects: If you have worked on projects involving Power BI or Tableau, be sure to include these in your application.
-Highlight how you contributed to building data dashboards and improving analytics governance in your previous roles.
+Highlight how you contributed to building data dashboards and improving analytics processes in your previous roles.

 How to prepare for a job interview at Michael Page Technology